Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Buccaneers stats and trends

-- Tampa Bay has eight wins against the spread in 16 games this season.
+- Tampa Bay has eight wins against the spread in 16 games this year.

-- The Buccaneers have an against the spread record of 6-4 in their 10 games as a favorite of 8.5 points or more so far this season.
+- So far this season, the Buccaneers have been installed as favorites by an 8.5-point margin or more 10 times and are 6-4 ATS in those contests.

-- Tampa Bay's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).
+- Tampa Bay's games this year have hit the over on eight of 16 set point totals (50%).

-- When Tampa Bay records more than 22.7 points, it is 8-5 against the spread and 11-2 overall.
+- Tampa Bay is 8-5 against the spread and 11-2 overall in games when it puts up more than 22.7 points.

-- Tampa Bay is 8-7 against the spread and 12-3 overall when the team amasses over 299.5 yards.
+- Tampa Bay is 8-7 against the spread and 12-3 overall when the team churns out over 299.5 yards.

-- The Buccaneers have turned the ball over three more times (19 total) than the Panthers have forced a turnover (16) this season.
+- The Buccaneers have turned the ball over 19 times this season, three more turnovers than the Panthers have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.